“The world reveals itself to those who travel on foot.” – Werner Herzog

 The Carian Trail – Turkey’s Longest Coastal Hiking Trail

-The Carian Trail is an 800 km long-distance walking path in Southwest Turkey stretching from Bodrum and Karpuzlu, by the Aegean Sea in the west, around the Gulf of Gokova, to Içmeler, by the Mediterranean in the south-east.
+The Carian Trail is an 800km long-distance walking route in southwest Turkey, stretching from Bodrum and Karpuzlu on the Aegean coast, around the Gulf of Gökova, and on to Içmeler by the Mediterranean.
+Officially opened in 2013, it quickly became a rival to the famed Lycian Way as one of Turkey’s most remarkable treks.

 Carian Trail consists of four main sections: